There was a sales and marketing assistant in the company I used to work for.

 What each of us pursues to make life meaningful can differ from what others consider it to be.

 Imagine having a close friend or family member who keeps pushing you to go for a particular career path.

 A reputable career that comes with perks and responsibilities they think everyone wants.

-If you don’t know what’s important to you, you’ll likely to give in to their antics, persuasion and pressure, spend the next few years of your life on a job you don’t like, feeling miserable and unhappy.
+If you don’t know what’s important to you, you’ll likely give in to their antics, persuasion, and pressure, and spend the next few years of your life in a job you don’t like, feeling miserable and unhappy.